The Last Song (2010 film): Plot

-While Will, Ronnie, Jonah, and Steve are watching the turtle eggs hatch, Steve collapses and is rushed to the hospital.
+While Will, Ronnie, Jonah, and Steve are watching the turtle eggs hatch, Steve collapses so they rush him to the hospital.
 There, Ronnie and Jonah learn that their father has terminal cancer, which has spread to his lungs.
-Ronnie stays with Steve in the hospital, while Jonah and Will return home to continue rebuilding a stained-glass window to replace one lost in the fire.
+Ronnie stays with Steve in the hospital, while Jonah and Will return home to continue rebuilding the stained-glass window to replace one lost in the fire.
 As Steve’s cancer progresses, he eventually requests hospice.

 Eventually, Scott and Will confess to Steve that the church had accidentally ignited while they and their other friends were playing with fire behind it; they allowed Steve to accept the blame.
 Steve opts not to relay the truth to law enforcement, but Ronnie breaks up with Will, horrified that he has allowed her father to carry the guilt for so long.

-Ronnie and Jonah’s mother, Kim, arrives to take Jonah back home to New York City, while Ronnie stays in Georgia to take care of Steve and make up for lost time with him.
+Ronnie and Jonah’s mother Kim arrives to take Jonah back home to New York City, while Ronnie stays in Georgia to take care of Steve and make up for lost time with him.
 Because his hands are aching, she continues working on a composition he has written, titled "For Ronnie."
 He listens to her play and dies just as she finishes.

 While delivering a eulogy at his funeral, Ronnie declares that no words could ever express how wonderful her father was, and instead opts to play their song.
 Afterwards, Will meets her outside the church and compliments the song before disappearing into the crowd.
 Having decided to attend Juilliard, she is packing up to return home when she sees Will outside.
 He apologizes for everything and reveals his intention to transfer to Columbia University to be with her, and they passionately kiss.